 - Feed your puppy on a schedule.
 This will make for more predictable outings.

-- Don't give your beagle puppy the free run of the house.
-Install a baby gate and keep him in a room with you where you can closely supervise him.
+- Don't give your Beagle puppy the free run of the house.
+Install a baby gate and keep them in a room with you where you can closely supervise them.

-- Always be out with your pup when he eliminates so you can inform him he's done the right thing.
+- Always be out with your pup when they eliminate so you can inform them they've done the right thing.